John the Baptist was the son of a Priest, a Cohen.

 The head of John was placed in an ornate gilded Sepulcher, in the Church that became known as the "Cathedral of Saint John the Baptist."

-This building changed hands several times during the centuries; in 1966 the "Umayyad" was a Muslim Mosque, and still held the Shrine; allegedly with the Head of John; when I personally visited the Mosque.
+This building changed hands several times during the centuries; in 1966 the "Umayyad" was a Muslim Mosque, and still held the Shrine; allegedly with the Head of John; when this author personally visited the Mosque.
 Certainly my Muslim guide asserted that it was there; but no one questioned the fact that this was indeed the shrine of the head of John the Baptist.
+(See picture above)

 In 37 AD Herod Antipas ll, at the instigation of his wife Herodias, went to Rome to petition for equal kingship with his brother Herod Agrippa.
 Agrippa outmaneuvered him in the court at Rome; and accused him of high treason.
 The case dragged on for two years until in AD 39 Antipas was banished to Lyons in Gaul (France) where he lived and died in great poverty and misery.